rafipatel/Image-Super-Resolution-using-GANs/README.md

-# Super-Resolution with Super-Resolution Residual Network and Super-Resolution Generative Adversarial Network
+# Super-Resolution with SRResNet and SRGAN

 Note: This repository and its contents support the coursework of the INM705 module at City, University of London.